trebol-ecommerce/trebol-backend-monolith/README.md

 # Trebol REST WebService

 This application is the backend to the virtual web store app Trebol.
-It it written using Java 8 and some more cool stuff:
+It's written with Java 8, using Maven and some cool libraries and frameworks:
 * Spring Boot
 * Spring Web MVC
 * Spring Data JPA w/ QueryDSL